-The Cuisinart’s powerful motor (720 watts) pureed chickpeas into hummus in a minute and processed almonds into a smooth almond butter in about four minutes.
+The Cuisinart’s powerful motor (720 watts) pureed chickpeas into a silky hummus in a minute and processed almonds into a smooth almond butter in under four minutes.

-The S-blade did an excellent job in blending together and then kneading the pizza dough, so as we found with other food processors, the dough blade (not included with the Cuisinart) is unnecessary.
-In addition, since the base is so stable, the Cuisinart didn’t hop around the counter as it was kneading the dough.
-Since the Cuisinart doesn’t have a dedicated low speed, we had to pulse the single speed in short bursts to blend the dough, but it still got the job done.
+The Cuisinart’s S-blade did an excellent job in blending together the pizza dough — much better, in fact, than the Breville — and since the base is so stable, the Cuisinart didn’t hop around the counter as it was kneading the dough.
+The Cuisinart doesn’t have a dedicated low speed, so we pulsed the dough in short bursts, and it still got the job done.